Anton Phillips: Early life and education

-Phillips was born in Kingston, Jamaica, and attended Manchester High School in Mandeville, Jamaica, before his family relocated to Washington, D.C., in the United States, where he graduated from high school.
-He then moved to the United Kingdom in the 1960s and in 1969 attended Rose Bruford College drama school.
+Anton Phillips was born in Kingston, Jamaica, and attended Manchester High School in Mandeville, Jamaica, before his family relocated to Washington, D.C., in the United States, where he graduated from high school.
+He then moved to the United Kingdom in the 1960s, and in 1969 attended Rose Bruford College drama school.

 Work

-After drama school Anton Phillips began an acting career in Britain that broke many racial barriers, appearing as the first black actor in many TV series, including General Hospital, The Saint, The Bill, and becoming best known as a cast member of Space: 1999 (1975–77).
+After drama school, Phillips began an acting career in Britain that broke many racial barriers, appearing as the first black actor in many television series, including General Hospital, The Saint, The Bill, and becoming best known as a cast member of Space: 1999 (1975–77).

 His professional life has been dedicated to the promotion of black theatre and to that end Phillips started a number of projects that significantly changed the profile of black and Asian theatre in Britain.
 These included the Carib Theatre Company (formed with Yvonne Brewster in 1980), the Black Theatre Season, and the Black Theatre Forum, initiatives that were responsible for giving opportunities to many black and Asian writers, actors and theatre technicians.

 Under his direction, Carib Theatre's production of The Amen Corner by James Baldwin was the first black-produced and directed play to transfer to the West End of London, an important theatre area.
 Phillips directed a revival of the play, again at The Tricycle, in 1999.

 Major productions have included Remembrance by Derek Walcott, and Sitting in Limbo — a play written by Phillips's then wife, actress Judy Hepburn (about Phyllis Coard and the Grenada Revolution), which played in London and toured to Jamaica.
 Carib Theatre also specialised in theatre in education, and toured schools across London for several years, playing to some 30,000 children.

 The Black Theatre Season significantly changed the profile of black and Asian theater in Britain.
-Before the first season, which started in 1983 at the Arts Theatre in London’s West End, black theatre was largely relegated to draughty church halls and rooms in community centres on the outskirts of cities.
+Before the first season, which started in 1983 at the Arts Theatre in London's West End, black theatre was largely relegated to draughty church halls and rooms in community centres on the outskirts of cities.
 However, now black and Asian plays were presented in legitimate theatres with all their facilities of sound, light and comfort.
 As season followed season for seven years, companies, writers and actors were accorded prominence and respect within the profession and the wider society.